Energinet-DataHub/energy-origin/domains/certificates/README.md

 Project Origin Registry must know the public key for the issuer for the relevant grid areas (e.g. "DK1" and "DK2") and the format here must be "RawPublicKey" (see https://nsec.rocks/docs/api/nsec.cryptography.keyblobformat).

 ## For local development
-In order to test and develop locally, enter the docker-test-env and run:
+In order to test and develop locally, enter the docker-environment and run:
 ```
 docker-compose up
 ```